Trump Administration Withdraws U.S. From U.N. Human Rights Council

 Trump has turned decades of U.S. foreign policy on its head by attacking or undermining much of the rules-based order that the United States established after World War II.
 Previous U.S. administrations viewed the interlocking network of alliances, trade rules and international organizations as beneficial to the United States.

 But Trump has ripped up the Paris climate accord and the Iran nuclear deal — both of which were negotiated under the strong influence of world powers.
 He has also imposed tariffs on the United States’ closest allies and left the Group of 7 summit meeting this month in chaos and recriminations after he denounced Prime Minister Justin Trudeau of Canada as “very dishonest & weak.”

 The Trump administration has made clear that it will not countenance the level of criticism and what it describes as slanted resolutions by the Human Rights Council that have historically been directed at the United States and Israel.
-On her first day as ambassador, Haley warned that “for those who don’t have our back, we’re taking names.”
+On her first day on the job, Haley warned that “for those who don’t have our back, we’re taking names.”

 Rob Berschinski, a senior vice president at Human Rights First, another nonprofit organization, conceded that no one believed the human rights council was perfect.
 But, he said, leaving it is a mistake.

 “Countries like China, Russia and Venezuela will applaud this decision because we are freely giving up leverage over them that we previously had,” Berschinski said.
-Haley has castigated the 47-member Human Rights Council, calling it a haven for hypocrisy and an outlet for isolating Israel, the United States' main ally in the Middle East.
+Haley has castigated the 47-member Human Rights Council, calling it a haven for hypocrisy and a venue for isolating Israel, America’s main Middle East ally.

 A year ago, she addressed the council at its opening session in Geneva with a sharply critical speech, questioning whether it “even supports human rights or is merely a showcase for dictatorships that use their membership to whitewash their brutality.”